ekwan/Jprogdyn/README.md

 # Jprogdyn

-*quasiclassical and classical dynamic with Gaussian*
+*quasiclassical and classical dynamics with Gaussian*

 ## Contents
   - [Introduction](#introduction)